ihciah/deep-fashion-retrieval/README.md

     The feature will be saved to `DATASET_BASE/features`
 - Accelerating querying by clustering
-    - Seems no need to do this...
-A naive query on the database with 139,709 features cost about 0.12 sec.
+    - Run `kmeans.py` to train the models, default 50 clusters.

+        The model will be saved as `DATABASE/models/kmeans.m`

 ### Query with a picture
-- Run `kmeans.py` to train the models, default 50 clusters The model will be saved as `DATABASE/models/kmeans.m`

 - Run `retrieval.py img_path`, for example: